JAlcocerT/JAlcocerT/content/blog/biz-web-moto.md

 ---
-title: "A website for a Moto Blogger.
-With SSG,  FFMpeg and Chocolatey"
+title: "A website for a Moto Blogger!"
 date: 2025-02-23T19:20:21+01:00
 draft: false
-tags: ["dev"]
+tags: ["Dev","Chocolatey","SSG","FFMPEG"]
 description: 'Creating a website for a moto blogger.
 Or how to make two websites during a morning.'
 url: 'web-for-moto-blogger'
 ---